enochian/enochian.github.io/_posts/2015-8-1-quinque.md

 The forty characters are obviously cryptography.
 The question is: What's the code?
 Each white creature gives some variation on a letter/number combination—Roman letters, although Dee later annotated *Secundus* to suggest that these letters be changed to Enochian characters.
 The following codes *may* be successfully applied (if we work backwards from *The Vision and the Voice*):

+- Transliterations of Latin words into English words into Enochian words (using Laycock) and adding Hebrew Qabalistic analysis.

+[For instance: An angel in Action Six states "Regnabit Iniquitas pro tempore." = "Wickedness will rule for a time."
+In Enochian, wickedness = BABALON.
+Time = CAPIMAO; Rule = BOGPA, SONF.
+Babalon bogpa capimao.
+(Or thereabouts.)
+The key, however, is that in Qabalah, Time = Saturn, and Saturn = Binah, the sphere of Babalon, who is the Queen of the City of the Pyramids (Binah).
+So literally "Regnabit Iniquitas pro tempore" = "Wickedness will rule for a time" may = "Babalon reigns in the City of Pyramids."]

 - Associations of the colors, functions and actions of the angels to Qabalah
 - Hebrew Qabalah and Gematria, in comparison with:
 - Enochian Gematria